Deterministic Networking (detnet)

 Charter for Working Group

-The Deterministic Networking (DetNet) Working Group focuses on deterministic data paths that operate over Layer 2 bridged and Layer 3 routed segments, where such paths can provide bounds on latency, loss, and packet delay variation (jitter), and high reliability.
+The Deterministic Networking (DetNet) Working Group focuses on deterministic data paths that operate over Layer 2 bridged and Layer 3 routed segments, where such paths can provide bounds on reordering, latency, loss, and packet delay variation (jitter), and high reliability.
+DetNet solutions apply to both wireless and wired networks.
 The Working Group addresses Layer 3 aspects in support of applications requiring deterministic networking.
 The Working Group collaborates with IEEE802.1 Time-Sensitive Networking (TSN), which is responsible for Layer 2 operations, to define a common architecture for both Layer 2 and Layer 3.
 Example applications for deterministic networks include professional and home audio/video, multimedia in transportation, engine control systems, and other general industrial and vehicular applications being considered by the IEEE 802.1 TSN Task Group.

 DetNet is chartered to work in the following areas:

 Overall architecture: This work encompasses the data plane, OAM, time synchronization, management, control, and security aspects.

 Data plane: This work will specify how to use IP and/or MPLS, and related OAM, to support a data plane method of flow identification and packet treatment over Layer 3.
 Other IETF-defined data plane technologies may also be used.